Find Nursing Colleges

 82% Women

-During the 2020-2021 academic year, 273 students graduated with a bachelor's degree in nursing from GWU.
-About 18% were men and 82% were women.
+For the most recent academic year available, 18% of nursing bachelor's degrees went to men and 82% went to women.
 The typical nursing bachelor's degree program is made up of only 13% men.
 So male students are more repesented at GWU since its program graduates 4% more men than average.

 undefined